 Pros – incredibly comfortable, soft, form-fitting, great pockets, durable, good price point, good throughout a 12-hr shift

-Cons – not quite as durable as FIGS, the pockets are not as sturdy
+Cons – not quite as durable as FIGS, and the pockets are not as sturdy

-In the below photo, I am wearing the Jockey 3-in-1 Modern Convertible scrub pant with the Jockey Classic Mock Wrap scrub top.
+In the photo below, I am wearing the Jockey 3-in-1 Modern Convertible scrub pants with the Jockey Classic Mock Wrap scrub top.

 #3 Favorite Scrubs – Infinity by Cherokee